 In 1994 the Disney Company decided on a bold move: taking an animated musical and creating a live stage version.
 Their first project, Beauty and the Beast (1994), brought to the stage all the characters and songs known and loved by families for three years.
 With some new music by Menken, Beast became an astounding success.
 Broadway and Disney, two of the cornerstones of the American entertainment industry, had found common ground and incredible success.
 Beast ran for over 5,400 performances, proving that the target audience for the modern American musical was not over the age of forty.
 Disney followed the success of Beauty and the Beast with a stage version of their 1994 animated musical: The Lion King.
 With music provided by Sir Elton John and lyrics by Tim Rice, Lion King eventually became more successful than Beauty and the Beast, running for over 4,500 performances with an estimated 50 million seeing productions around the world.
 One of Disney’s latest projects is a stage version of their movie musical Mary Poppins, which opened in 2006.
-The animated blockbuster “Frozen” is planned to open on Broadway in the spring of 2018 and has spun a number of touring companies as well as a Frozen, Jr. version created for younger casts of performers.
+The animated blockbuster Frozen opened on Broadway in the spring of 2018 and has spun a number of touring companies as well as a Frozen, Jr. version created for younger casts of performers.

 While revivals and live versions of animated shows held a large share of the Broadway listings, new artists came through with novel musicals.
 Jonathan Larson adapted the classic opera La Boheme as the starting point for his rock musical Rent in 1996.
 Though it was both his debut and his final work (Larson died a few weeks before the premiere) the show made an impact on Broadway and its audiences.
 A powerful, character-driven musical didn’t fit the pattern of previous rock musicals, which were protests or declarations of independence from authorities.
 Rent used humor, sadness, celebration and honest statements of friendship, hope, fear, love, despair, and ultimately, death.
 What began as a seven-week off-Broadway run was transferred to Broadway for a series of 5,012 performances.